MilanKlausz/nc_data_lib/README.md

 The first time:
 - Install nvm - https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)
 - Install Node.js by runnings: `nvm instal` (it will get the node version to install from .nvmrc)
-- Install the dependencies in the package.json by runnings: `npm install`
+- Install Node dependencies in the package.json by runnings: `npm install`
-- Install python package dependencies: `python3 -mpip install ncrystal matplotlib protobuf` All three are required for generating the material database
+- Install other dependencies with a conda environment: `conda env create -f conda-env.yml`
+- Activate the conda environment: `conda activate nc_data_lib`
 - Generate the material database by running `npm run generate-data`
 - Build and serve the app locally: `npm start`
   The app should open in your browser on the http://localhost:9000/nc_data_lib/ address.